SpareSimian/BetterBagsFromAdiBags/README.md

 AdiBags users can temporarily install this addon to migrate bag categories to the replacement BetterBags addon.
-Only the categories in the default profile is migrated.
+Only the categories in the default profile are migrated.

 Usage: At the in-game chat prompt, type /bbfadi